Kashumy/WebGameEditor/README.md

  [Issues](https://github.com/Kashumy/WebGameEditor/issues)

   Maked Finally 2.9nfr.8
-  not full relase from 2.8
+  not full relase from 2.8 to 3.0 and next i will add new package and main menu slots localstorage and more ☺️

  programming is so hard .